department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/sitewide-CAIA-intake-form.md

 ---
 # Content, accessibility, information architecture (CAIA) new initiative collaboration request

-Use this ticket to start collaboration on a new initiative with the sitewide content, accessibility, and information architecture (CAIA) team.
+Use this ticket to request collaboration on a new initiative with the sitewide content, accessibility, and information architecture (CAIA) team.

-**Note:** If you’re already partnering with us on an initiative, you don't need to fill out this request form.
-If you don’t have access to your initiative’s CAIA epic, post a message in the [#sitewide-content-accessibility-ia](https://dsva.slack.com/channels/sitewide-content-acessibility-ia) slack channel and tag `@Terry Nichols` and `@Lily Strelich`.

 ## About your team